 Whether positive or negative, there are several dramatic changes worth noting.

 A competitive job market has created high demand for students with professional skills right out of college.
-Among Millennial job candidates, soft skills are often listed as being especially lacking.
+Among current job candidates, soft skills are often listed as being especially lacking.
 Neither professional nor soft skill sets are being adequately provided by universities, particularly not in tandem.

 Ever-increasing tuition costs contribute to mounting debt and considerable stress for students.
 Brothers today are looking to make the most of every advantage available to them during their college years.
 That means investing time and money wisely.

 While the college campus was once the epicenter of all student activity, today's campuses are more spread out and will continue to evolve that way over time, the effects of which are just beginning to reveal themselves.

 In the face of all these changes, it may seem expected that fraternities would decrease in popularity, however we're currently seeing the highest rate of membership at Delta Sigma Phi in our history.
 Trends in college enrollment suggest it will be difficult to maintain this trajectory.